DavidIlie/sharex-upload-server/README.md

 backend:

--   add the remaining functions
+-   add the remaining functions:
     -   text
--   authentication system for user(s) with email/password auth (typeorm)
 -   ability create API keys for specific tasks (and then use that to authenticate when adding new images/etc)
     -   permissions system for api keys
 -   add support for other providers (s3)

 frontend:

--   create a context for settings
+-   try and make a global store for settings & user using redux
--   login flow
 -   dashboard